plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 Our salaries are still below what we're used to on the job market but we've made massive progress over the last nine months in terms of sustainability.
 And it is so much sweeter to be able to make an income taking market share directly from Google Analytics with a project like Plausible Analytics.

-We've been accepting donations for about six months now and as things stand, we've had five donations of $5 each.
-We're grateful to the five people who choose to donate.
+We've been accepting donations for about six months now and as things stand, we've had six donations of $5 each.
+We're grateful to the six people who choose to donate.

 At the same time, our cloud product has grown from $400 MRR in April this year to more than $8,500 MRR at the time of writing.
 It is clear that without us having people who are happy to pay for Plausible Analytics service in the cloud, Plausible Analytics and our self-hostable version wouldn't exist.